polkadot-developers/polkadot-docs/develop/blockchains/maintenance/runtime-metrics-monitoring.md

 Maintaining a stable, secure, and efficient network requires continuous monitoring.
 Polkadot SDK-based nodes are equipped with built-in telemetry components that automatically collect and transmit detailed data about node performance in real-time.
 This telemetry system is a core feature of the Substrate framework, allowing for easy monitoring of network health without complex setup.

 [Substrate's client telemetry](https://paritytech.github.io/polkadot-sdk/master/sc_telemetry/index.html){target=\_blank} enables real-time data ingestion, which can be visualized on a client dashboard.
 The telemetry process uses tracing and logging to gather operational data.
-This data is sent through a tracing layer to a background task called the [TelemetryWorker](https://paritytech.github.io/polkadot-sdk/master/sc_telemetry/struct.TelemetryWorker.html){target=\_blank}, which then forwards it to configured remote telemetry servers.
+This data is sent through a tracing layer to a background task called the [`TelemetryWorker`](https://paritytech.github.io/polkadot-sdk/master/sc_telemetry/struct.TelemetryWorker.html){target=\_blank}, which then forwards it to configured remote telemetry servers.

 If multiple Substrate nodes run within the same process, the telemetry system uses a `tracing::Span` to distinguish data from each node.
-This ensures that each task, managed by the sc-service's [TaskManager](https://paritytech.github.io/polkadot-sdk/master/sc_service/struct.TaskManager.html){target=\_blank}, inherits a span for data consistency, making it easy to track parallel node operations.
+This ensures that each task, managed by the `sc-service`'s [`TaskManager`](https://paritytech.github.io/polkadot-sdk/master/sc_service/struct.TaskManager.html){target=\_blank}, inherits a span for data consistency, making it easy to track parallel node operations.
 Each node can be monitored for basic metrics, such as block height, peer connections, CPU usage, and memory.
 Substrate nodes expose these metrics at the `host:9615/metrics` endpoint, accessible locally by default.
 To expose metrics on all interfaces, start a node with the `--prometheus-external` flag.

 As a developer or node operator, the telemetry system handles most of the technical setup.
 Collected data is automatically sent to a default telemetry server, where it’s aggregated and displayed on a dashboard, making it easy to monitor network performance and identify issues.